 The lower portion of the face, including chin and jawline, may get affected by large, deep, pimples known as chin acne.
-These unsightly blemishes on chin can be full of pus and really painful in some cases, however in other cases they can be small and painless, known as blind pimples.
+These unsightly blemishes on chin can be full of pus and really painful in some cases, however in other cases they can be small, painless and under the skin, known as blind pimples.

 - Usually red in colour due to inflammation and infection.